Category Archives: Disney

 Mary Poppins (1964) is a lovely Walt Disney production that shines with zest and an ample supply of good, cheery tunes.
 A family affair, it will hardly disappoint, with sing-alongs and enchanting stories for miles.

-It’s tough to knock a film that has it all, but it borders on sickeningly sweet wholesomeness at times with too much schmaltz mixed in.
+It’s tough to knock a film that has it all, but it sometimes borders on sickeningly sweet wholesomeness with too much schmaltz mixed in.

-This can easily be forgiven because of the robust music, dazzling visual effects, and perfect casting, making the film enjoyable entertainment for all to enjoy.
+This can easily be forgiven because of the robust music, dazzling visual effects, and perfect casting, which make the film enjoyable entertainment for all.

-The Banks family resides in London, England, the foursome consists of George and Winifred Banks, along with children Jane and Michael.
+The Banks family resides in London, England.
+The foursome consists of George and Winifred Banks, along with children Jane and Michael.
 They live a comfortable and happy upper-middle-class existence.

 When their nanny quits after the children run away to chase a kite, the panicked George requests a stern, no-nonsense nanny, while the children (now returned home) desire a kind, sweet one.
 Through magic, a young nanny (Julie Andrews) descends from the sky using her umbrella.